sj-agency-1/apb-website/src/content/advantages/en/personalized-content.md

 ---
-title: "Personalized Content: AI Knows Your Brand from Birth"
+title: 'Personalized Content: AI Knows Your Brand from Birth'
-description: "The service knows your Personal Brand from the first step and creates exceptional, personalized content."
+description: 'The service knows your Personal Brand from the first step and creates exceptional, personalized content.'
-excerptTitle: "Personalized Content"
+excerptTitle: 'Personalized Content'
 excerptDescription: "The culmination!
 The service knows your Personal Brand from 'birth': from the first 'Audit' step.
 Create exceptional, personalized, author's content."
 publishDate: 2025-11-28
-heroImage: "/src/assets/images/posts/advantages/1.webp"
+heroImage: '/src/assets/images/posts/advantages/1.webp'
-tags: ["Content", "Personalization"]
+tags: ['Content', 'Personalization']
 isArchive: false
 ---